r-colvin/craftbrewer.se/docs/intro.md

 craftbrewer.se is the home for all my homebrewing adventures.

 You are probably asking *do we really need yet another homebrewing resource? hasn't it all be covered in countless books, web pages and YouTube videos already?* ... probably!

+making a change to see if i can squash commits in a branch before merging